pontem-network/pontem-wallet/README.md

 3. Go to Chrome or Brave browser (or any other browser using Chromium) and navigate to: chrome://extensions/.
 4. Either drop the .zip file into the window or click "developer mode" in top right corner then click "load unpacked" in top left corner.
 5. For more detailed instructions on how to install a chrome extension manually, you can watch this [Youtube video](https://www.youtube.com/watch?v=vW8W19W_X0I)

+## Issues

+You are welcome to create [issue](https://github.com/pontem-network/pontem-wallet/issues) if you're got a bug or want to propose a feature.